 I’m a big fan of SoFi because the student loan debt problem in the United States is huge.
 And SoFi decided to address this most difficult challenge head on.
 Borrowers on the platform are called members and have access to perks such as career strategy services, customer support seven days a week, and invitations to local SoFi events (they’re known for dating events!).

 SoFi will give you a rate quote in just 2 minutes.
 Check it out to help lower your payments by consolidation loans at a lower rate.

-LendEdu is a marketplace for current students and prospective to find competitive rates on private student loans (undergrad and graduate).
+LendKey is a place for graduates to refinance student loan debt, and for current students to score competitive rates on private student loans (undergrad and graduate).
 It’s also a great resource for calculators, financial aid, scholarships, advice, and student loan debt refinancing.